MarianaZavarunska/crawler/README.md

 3. made recursion to implemented deep scrapping with (0-2 depth);
 4. made another two breakpoints to get history;
 5. made relation between the results in case deep scrapping;

+To implement better deep scrapping work, the LINKS WERE FILTERED in the backend!!!
+                  YOU CAN REMOVE THIS FILTER!!!

 USE: Nestjs, Mongoose, Puppeteer;